ansible/ansible/docs/docsite/rst/user_guide/playbooks_variables.rst

  * Play: each play and contained structures, vars entries (vars; vars_files; vars_prompt), role defaults and vars.
  * Host: variables directly associated to a host, like inventory, include_vars, facts or registered task outputs

-Inside a template you automatically have access to all variables that are in scope for a host, plus any registered variables, facts, and magic variables.
+Inside a template, you automatically have access to all variables that are in scope for a host, plus any registered variables, facts, and magic variables.

 .. _variable_examples: